who-zubair/privacy-policies/motive-privacy-policy.md

 ## 6. Android Device Permissions and Usage

 Motive adheres strictly to the Principle of Least Privilege.
-We only declare and request the minimum device permissions necessary to execute local user-initiated features.
+We only declare and request device permissions necessary to execute features you explicitly use.

+### 6.1 Currently Active Permissions

 | Permission | Technical Identifier | Purpose & Justification |
 | :--- | :--- | :--- |